is by no means an exhaustive or complete list. How could it possibly

 and director of St.Kilda Film Festival for 5 years.
 Has been active

-as a director for the last 40 years.
+as an indie director for the last 50 years.

 All-round administrator, critic, and producer, she has also directed